 11. Am I standing in the best place to make this photograph?

 If you are lucky, the answer is: “Yes.”
 But don’t always trust that your feet have delivered you to the best point of view.
-Dramatic changes in perspective may be gained by simply taking a few steps in another direction.
+Dramatic changes in viewpoint may be gained by simply taking a few steps in another direction.
 Do not be afraid to move, especially if you see something you want to capture, but the composition is not working for you.
 Also, what does the view behind you look like?
 Do a 180 and check it out.

-Once you’ve moved a few feet to your left, you might find an even better perspective by kneeling down, standing on a chair, holding the camera above you, or holding it below your waist.
+Once you’ve moved a few feet to your left, you might find an even better viewpoint by kneeling down, standing on a chair, holding the camera above you, or holding it below your waist.
 A vast majority of images are taken from the eye level.
 Simply changing your altitude might make your photos different from the rest.

 13. Is it the best time of day to make this photograph?